Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Public Recreation

 The founders of Public Recreation want to take your workout outside.
-The company offers a modular system of benches, bars and smart lockers that can be installed anywhere and for a subscription price of $50/month customers get access to classes ranging from yoga to strength training and conditioning.
+The company offers a modular system of benches, bars and smart lockers that can be installed anywhere, and for a subscription price of $50/month customers get access to classes ranging from yoga to strength training and conditioning.
 Their first pop up is in San Francisco… literally on the corner of Octavia and Hayes.

 BlueCargo

 BlueCargo is optimizing container management for ports, kind of like Jenga for shipping containers.
-Normally, a single move costs a port $30, but up to 50% of those moves might not even be needed at all.
+Normally, a single move costs a port $30, but up to 50 percent of those moves might not even be needed at all.
 Due to inefficient shuffling processes, terminals waste as much as $20 billion a year, but BlueCargo would eliminate that waste with machine learning, they say.
-The company has one paid pilot with France’s port of Saint Nazaire to date with three more in the works around the world.
-BlueCargo is also about to start working with the port of Long Beach, California — one of the largest ports in the US.
+The company has one paid pilot with France’s port of Saint Nazaire to date, with three more in the works around the world.
+BlueCargo is also about to start working with the port of Long Beach, Calif. — one of the largest ports in the U.S.

 HoneyLove